TheCondor07/Starcraft2ArchipelagoData/README.md

 Sometimes you may see the message 'Archipelago unable to connect or has lost connection to Starcraft 2' appear in Starcraft 2.
 If this appears at the start of a mission it is 99% of the time a non-issue and you an error that you can safely ignore.
 On some computers the time it takes for the client to connect to Starcraft 2 causes it to think connection was lost when it wasn't.

 # Game isn't launching when I type /play
+If your Starcraft II is not installed at C:/Programs Files(x86)/Starcraft II, there may be issues trying to run your game.
+If you run into that issue, the workaround below may help, but if not your only solution for now is to change your install directory to C:/Programs Files(x86)/Starcraft II or wait until we find a solution to the issue.

 First check the log file for issues (stored at [Archipelago Directory]/logs/SC2Client.txt.
 There is sometimes an issue where the client can not find Starcraft 2.
 Usually Documents/Starcraft 2/ExecuteInfo.txt is checked to find where